Is Stainless Steel BPA-Free? Safe Hydration Insights for American Cons Skip to content

-Why Stainless Steel Is a Safer Alternative
+Why Stainless Steel Is Safer

-• Non-reactive surface: Doesn’t leach chemicals into beverages
+• Non-reactive: Won’t leach chemicals into beverages

-• Durable and reusable: Reduces reliance on disposable plastics
+• Durable & Reusable: Reduces single-use plastics

-• Easy to clean: Resists staining and odor retention
+• Easy to Clean: Resists staining and odor retention

-Common Stainless Steel Grades for Drinkware
+Grades of Stainless Steel for Drinkware

 Grade Properties Use Case

-304 Corrosion-resistant, food-safe Tumblers, bottles, cookware
+304 Corrosion-resistant, food-safe Bottles, tumblers, cookware

-316 Higher corrosion resistance Medical-grade, marine use
+316 Higher corrosion resistance Marine use, medical applications

-Popular Bottle Sizes and BPA-Free Assurance
+Popular BPA-Free Bottle Sizes

 Size Ounces Material BPA-Free?